Beginning July 1, 2023, the act grants the public employees of a county with a population of 7,500 people or more (county employees) the right to:

 - Clarifies that nothing in a collective bargaining agreement restricts or usurps the existing authority granted to county commissioners;

-- Requires the director of the division of labor standards and statistics in the department of labor and employment (director) to enforce, interpret, apply, and administer the provisions of the bill, and, in doing so, to hold hearings and impose administrative remedies;
+- Requires the director of the division of labor standards and statistics in the department of labor and employment (director) to enforce, interpret, apply, and administer the provisions of the act and, in doing so, to adopt rules, hold hearings, and impose administrative remedies;

-- Authorizes the director or any party of interest to request a district court to enforce orders made pursuant to the bill;
+- Authorizes the director or any party of interest to request a district court to enforce orders made pursuant to the act;

 - Sets forth the process by which an employee organization is certified and decertified as the exclusive representative of county employees;